pmahnke/mahnke-cocktails/recipe_processed/grey_fox.md

 stars: 0
 base_spirits: "Earl Grey Syrup, Lemon"
 youtube: "5wgvpo-xBnA"
+description: "A non-alcoholic cocktail featuring the distinct flavors of Earl Grey tea and fresh lemon."
 excerpt: |
   The Grey Fox is a non-alcoholic cocktail created by Anders Erickson featuring Earl Grey and lemon for flavors.
 ---